mayankdutta/programming_basics/system testing.md

 - **non-functional testing** checks the performance, accessibility, reliability & other requirements as specified in document.
 - System testing involves
 	- **functional testing**: test the implementation of the business needs.
 Each function work as per the requirement.
-	- **performance testing**: it will test all the non functional requirements of the system specified in the specification. checks performance, accesiblity, reliability.
+	- **performance testing**: it will test all the non functional requirements of the system specified in the specification. checks performance, accessibility, reliability, *stability*, *response time*.
+		- change load and measure response time.
+		- *stability*: how much people it can withstand.
+		- *response time*:
+		- *load*: no of users.

 ##### performance testing
 - **stress tests :**